zmanian/gaia/proposals/proposals.md

 lazily to validators and delegators.
 Each validator will now have the opportunity to charge commission to the delegators on the fees collected on behalf of the deligators by the validators.
-The presence of a commission mechanism creates incentization for the validators to run validator nodes as opposed to just delegating themselves.
+The presence of a commission mechanism creates incentivization for the validators to run validator nodes as opposed to just delegating themselves.

 Validators must specify the rate and the maximum value of the commission